Stealth Communications: Fiber distribution

 Fiber-Optic Manhole Cover of Stealth Communications in NYC.

 Fiber technology

 Stealth implements WDM fiber transmission technology for connecting customers to its hubs, by allocating a wavelength for each customer, whereas each wavelength is capable of transmitting between 1 Gbit/s to 400 Gbit/s.
 The company claims that it makes use of special materials to split and combine multiple wavelengths running through the fiber-optic cables without requiring electricity.

-Key people

-As of 2024, Stealth Communications has a 4-person board of directors, including:
+Routing infrastructure

+Stealth Communications has used several generations of high-capacity routing platforms.
+In 2003, the company selected routers from Procket Networks for a 10 Gigabit Ethernet IP/MPLS metro core network in New York City.
+In 2005, it deployed Force10 Networks E-Series equipment, supporting Gigabit and 10 Gigabit Ethernet connections.

+In 2022, Nokia announced that Stealth had selected its 7750 Service Router and 7220 Interconnect Router platforms for an upgrade of the company's New York City metro core..
+Nokia's deployment included 7750 SR-14s core routers supporting FP5 line cards, with FP4 line cards used in the initial rollout.

+According to the company's published history, Stealth also developed PC- and FPGA-based routing and Layer-2 networking systems during the 1990s, including systems capable of 1 Gbit/s full-duplex transmission.

+IPv6 deployment